 NCAR has provided computing resources and services to the atmospheric science research community since its inception in 1960.
 See the supercomputing history page for an overview of NCAR's supercomputers through the decades.
 The NCAR Computing Facility was formally organized in 1964 and became the Scientific Computing Division (SCD) in 1980.

-In 2005, the Computational and Information Systems Laboratory was formed by the merger of SCD and the Institute for Mathematics Applied to Geosciences (IMAGe).
+SCD and the Institute for Mathematics Applied to Geosciences (IMAGe) merged in 2005 and became the Computational and Information Systems Laboratory (CISL).
 IMAGe encourages and nurtures the development of new mathematical tools, models, and facilitates connections between the mathematical and geophysical communities.
 IMAGe extends the reach and breadth of CISL's extensive portfolio of IT and computer science research projects.

 Supercomputers, data storage, and networking